Rainy Day Activities on Maui

 Suggestions for Rainy Day Activities on Maui

 • Relax and renew yourself at a spa for an “aaaaah-some” rainy day experience.
-Maui boasts some of the finest spas in the United States, such as the fabulous Spa Grande at the Grand Wailea in South Maui.
+Maui boasts some of the finest spas in the United States.

-• Catch a movie at one of Maui’s four movie theater complexes: Regal Wharf Cinema on Front Street across from the banyan tree park in Lahaina (West Maui); Regency Cinemas in Kihei (South Maui); and two theaters in Kahului (Central Maui), both located in shopping centers: Consolidated Theaters at Queen Kaahumanu Center and Regal Maui Mall Megaplex.
+• Catch a movie at one of Maui’s three movie theater complexes: Regency Cinemas in Kihei (South Maui) and two theaters in Kahului (Central Maui), both located in shopping centers: Consolidated Theaters at Queen Kaahumanu Center and Regal Maui Mall Megaplex.

 • Take cover at a shopping mall.
 Lahaina Cannery Mall in West Maui is the only fully enclosed mall on the island, but there are also many open-air malls that offer plenty of cover.
-The largest are Whalers Village (pictured –in Kaanapali, West Maui), The Shops at Wailea (South Maui), and Queen Kaahumanu Center (Kahului, Central Maui).
+The largest — and my personal favorites — are Whalers Village (pictured, in Kaanapali, West Maui) and The Shops at Wailea (South Maui).
+Queen Kaahumanu Center in Kahului is another large mall on Maui, but it has struggled in recent years and, at the time of this update, it is in foreclosure . . . so its future is uncertain at this point.
 In addition to shopping and dining, most malls also provide other special activities, such as live entertainment, cultural craft classes, farmer’s markets, and other great options.

 • Discover some of Maui’s many small museums.
 Here’s a list provided by the Hawaii Museums Association.
 Lahaina, in particular, has a number of interesting museums that are ideal for rainy-day exploration, like the Wo Hing Chinese Museum (pictured).